 I’ve shown examples — Hubspot, Hootsuite, Way Of Ninja, and more — that took one to two red/orange bullet(s) in the chest.
 Most of them rank high on Google and are widely shared on Facebook.
 That’s because these sites focus on easy-to-read content that fits their target reader’s interests, education, and industry.

 No doubt, search rankings fluctuate due to a large list of factors (e.g. backlinks, site speed, and more).
 But, easy-to-read content is among the most important factors that help search users decide if your web page is relevant.

 So if you insist on getting a perfect Yoast score — at the cost of actual readability — neither your readers nor Google will reward you for it.

 Lastly, if you’ve hired a competent copywriter and content writer, trust them to bend the “rules”.

-Above all, let your content resonate with your target readers, NOT Yoast or Google.
-Use the bullet points only as a guide!
+Above all, let your content resonate with your readers, NOT Google.
+Use Yoast’s readability bullet points only as a guide!